-- 1. AGE: All 19-year-olds, regardless of date of birth, may continue to participate in interscholastic athletics provided the eight-semester rule is observed.
-This also means that once a student turns 20, no matter where the 20th birthday falls on the calendar, his or her eligibility ends.
-Exception 1 would be retained to provide latitude to approve participation opportunities for students who are truly disabled. - 2.
+- A. Eligibility - 1.
+AGE: When a high school student (grades 9-12) turns 20 years of age, he/she becomes ineligible for interscholastic athletics.
+There is an exception to this bylaws, so please arrange a meeting with your principal or athletic director to review this exception within Bylaw 4-2-1. - 2.
 ATTENDANCE: School and class attendance is very important for each athlete.
 For an athlete to practice he/she must be present in class for half the day.
 If a student misses more than half of the school day, the student may not participate in any practices, games or performances that day.
-Excuses should be given to the Athletic Administrator for unusual circumstances.
-Unusual circumstances could be a funeral, an orthodontist appointment or some other unforeseen appointments that are difficult to schedule.
+Excuses should be given to the Athletic Director for unusual circumstances.
+Unusual circumstances could be a funeral, an orthodontist appointment or other unforeseen appointments that are difficult to schedule.
 Under no circumstances would tiredness, studying for a test, doing homework or similar excuses be allowed. - 3.
-ACADEMICS FOR HIGH SCHOOL: Student athletes must pass 5 one credit hour classes and be in good academic standing.
+ACADEMICS FOR HIGH SCHOOL: Student athletes must pass 5 one credit hour classes, or the equivalent, and be in good academic standing.
 Points are accumulated on received grades of "D's" or "F's".
 A "D" is worth 1 point, while an "F" is worth 2 points.
-Grades are checked at the end of each marking period.
+Grades are checked at interim and at the end of each 9 weeks period.
 A student may not accumulate 3 or more penalty points.
-If a student receives 3 or more points, he/she will be placed on probation until the next time grades are reported (unless certain circumstances arise).
-At the discretion of the Athletic Administrator, principal, and/or coach a student can be placed on probation at any time. - a.
-The student who is on probation may practice with his or her team at the discretion of the Athletic Administrator, principal, and/or coach.
+If a student receives 3 or more points, he/she will be ineligible to play until the next time grades are reported, and no longer has 3 or more points (unless certain circumstances arise).
+At the discretion of the Athletic Director, principal, and/or coach a student can become ineligible at any time. - a.
+The student who is ineligible may practice with his or her team at the discretion of the Athletic Director, principal, and/or coach. - b.
+The student deemed ineligible may not dress in his/her uniform or participate in games during the ineligibility period.
+The student may travel with the team at the discretion of the coach.

-- b.
-The student on probation may not dress in his/her uniform or participate in games during the probationary period.
-The student may travel with the team at the discretion of the coach. - c.
-If tryouts for a particular sport occur during a student's probation and cuts will be made, the student will be permitted to participate in the tryout process. - d.
-Eligibility will be determined on the day grade reports are distributed to students. - e.
-Students receiving an incomplete will have 2 weeks to complete assignments so that a grade can be posted.
+- c.
+If tryouts for a particular sport occur during a student's term of ineligibility and cuts will be made, the student will be permitted to participate in the tryout process. - d.
+Eligibility will be determined on the day grade reports are distributed to students (to include interim and quarter grades). - e.
+Students receiving an incomplete ("I") will have 2 weeks to complete assignments so that a grade can be posted.
 Incompletes turn into an "F" after this time. - f.
 Spring grades in the 8th grade DO apply to eligibility in the 9th grade. - g.
 All OHSAA rules and regulations apply and must be met in addition to MCS guidelines.
 According OHSAA guidelines, summer school courses may NOT be used to determine eligibility.
 However, a student may retake a course over the summer in order to meet the eligibility requirements established by MCS under certain conditions. (see Student Handbook for details) - B. PHYSICAL EXAM.
 A completed physical exam is required for all athletes each year.
 OHSAA Forms must be used and can be obtained in the school office or at the Athletic Tab on our website.
 The exam form must be turned in before the season begins or the athlete will not be able to tryout for the team.